Year-Round Stargazing at the Center for the Arts: Every Clear Friday

-Wyoming Stargazing will continue offering free, public stargazing events every clear Friday in Jackson Hole, Wyoming this winter when the temperature is above zero degrees Fahrenheit!).
+Wyoming Stargazing offers year-round, public stargazing events every clear Friday night in Jackson Hole, Wyoming (when the temperature is above zero degrees Fahrenheit!).
 There is $10/person recommended donation.

 The programs will take place on clear Fridays from 9:30pm-11:30pm May through September and from 8:30pm-10:30pm October through April.
 Feel free to show up for whatever portion of the program works for you.

 Please check out our calendar at the bottom of this page for the next scheduled program.

 These free public stargazing events have been made possible by your support through Old Bill’s Fun Run and from the Wyoming NASA Space Grant Consortium, NASA Grant #NNX10AO95H

 Throughout the summer, Wyoming Stargazing will be offering solar astronomy programs at the Peoples Market.
 Using our solar telescopes we’ll safely show you sunspots, solar prominances, and much more.
 There is a $5/person recommended donation

 This summer’s Peoples’ Market takes place every Wednesday at 4-7PM from June 6th-September 26th at the base of Snow King Mountain.

 Next summer Wyoming Stargazing will be offering indoor virtual tours of the Solar System and the Milky Way Galaxy.
 Inside our inflatable planetarium we’ll explain why the stars shine, why they seem to move across the sky, why the constellations change throughout the year and why the arms of the Milky Way Galaxy appear the way they do above our heads.
 You’ll have the opportunity to ask all the burning questions you’ve ever had about the Universe. $10/person recommended donation.
 No need to RSVP.